 In Texas, tickets are divided into moving and non-moving violations.
 While both moving and non-moving violations can result in annual surcharges, only moving violations will accrue points and affect your driver record.

-Examples of non-moving violations are: no seat belt, parking tickets, expired motor vehicle inspection, and expired registration.
+Examples of non-moving violations are no seat belt, parking tickets, and expired registration.

 Some non-moving violations, such as parking tickets are civil violations.
 This type of violation is governed under administrative rather than criminal law.
 They are similar in most respects to other non-moving violations.
 However, some of the rights you have if you contest a criminal citation will not be available to you in a civil hearing.
 For example, you are not entitled to have a jury hear your case, the officer does not have to be present or testify at court, and the state does not have to prove your guilt “beyond a reasonable doubt.”
 Representation for defense of civil violations is available under Benefit V of your LegalShield contract.